msihorg/platform-for-good/README.md

 ## to request access
 1. send an email to ithappens@msih.org and include your github username
-2. sign volunteer agreement
+2. sign volunteer agreement, which will be emailed to you
-3. receive invite to rep
+3. receive invite to repo

 ## Purpose - moderize the application
 - update frameworks